barbazul/1kfa/mod_guide_gm.md

  * (3rd player variant) Will the reluctant guard choose to obey an evil master, or rebel?

-Deckahedron World creates tension and action:
+1kFA creates tension and action:

  * Potential combat against guards or kitchen staff or Sarukkan himself
  * Potential chases involving outsmarting or outmaneuvering pursuers